ahamouda88/antaeus/README.md

 3) **Paginated invoices retrieval**: added a pagination logic for retrieving the pending invoices to avoid any memory issues when loading all invoices in-memory.
 4) **Retry on recoverable failures**: added logic to recover on exceptions that are recoverable such as: IOException, & NetworkException.

-> The below diagram shows the flow of charging customers based on a scheduler which will be the first of each month.
+> The below diagram shows the flow of charging customers.

 ![alt text](resources/Charge-customers-feature.png)